Montana State University Library: ScholarWorks

 ScholarWorks is an open access institutional repository developed and maintained by the MSU Library for the collection, storage and online retrieval of Montana State University's intellectual work and scholarly output focused on Montana State University's mission of teaching, original research and community education initiatives.

 Archives and Special Collections

-The Merrill G. Burlingame Special Collections contains more than 34,000 volumes and 1,200 linear feet of primary source original manuscript materials, historical documents, and photographs covering collections on the Yellowstone National Park and its region, Native American People of Montana and the Great Plains region, Montana and Western United States agriculture, ranching, engineering and architecture, Bud Lilly Trout & Salmonid Initiative Collection, and the Ivan Doig Archive.
+The Merrill G. Burlingame Special Collections contains primary sources that include original manuscript materials, historical documents, and photographs covering collections on the Greater Yellowstone Ecosystem; Native American People of Montana and the Great Plains region; Montana and western United States agriculture, ranching, engineering and architecture; the Trout and Salmonid collection, and regional writers.
 Access to the Merrill G. Burlingame Special Collections is through the Burton K. Wheeler Reading Room.